 - Kimberley Evans, MD, chair of the Minority Recruitment and Retention Committee

-- Lisa Criscione-Schreiber, MD, chair of the Program for Women in Internal Medicine
+- Lisa Criscione-Schreiber, MD, vice chair for education

-- Dinushika Mohottige, MD, MPH, former chief resident and current fellow
+- Dinushika Mohottige, MD, MPH, former chief resident and assistant professor of medicine

 A cohort of Department of Medicine faculty and trainees have been trained on how to offer informal support in response to incidents of bias, harassment or other unprofessional behaviors.